Online Harassment of Japanese Celebrities and Influencers: Introduction

+Online harassment against famous people also causes indirect negative effects.
+First, sensationalized coverage of the suicides of famous people increases suicide mimicry (Werther effect)~\cite{Phillips1974,Kim2013} because such coverage evokes increased negative emotions and feelings of social isolation than the coverage of suicides of other victims~\cite{Rosen2018}.
+Second, observing online harassment encourages the aggressive behavior of observers~\cite{Bliuc2018,Ouvrein2018,Scott2019,Yokotani2021} and tempts them to justify their offensive behavior~\cite{Crandall2003}, e.g., they believe that celebrities are socially strong~\cite{Lawson2017,Ouvrein2018,Lee2020}.
+Consequently, online harassment would escalate in intensity and frequency.
+Third, spreading negative information that damages victims' reputations, such as negative gossip and disinformation, severely affects their businesses~\cite{Sarna2017}.
+Fourth, the popularization of online harassment inhibits free expression and discussions among victims and other people~\cite{Chen2018,Yamaguchi2023a}.

-Although celebrities and influencers can be vulnerable to online harassment, they do not always act against it.
+Although famous people can be vulnerable to online harassment, they do not always act against it.
 Victims may feel stigmatized by harassment and fear rejection by others when they speak out ~\cite{Mesch2006,Andalibi2016,Foster2018}.
-A famous victim whom many people attack tends to attract victim-blaming~\cite{Hand2021}.
-Further, victimization of famous people tends to attract sensational media coverage~\cite{Kang2022}.
+A famous victim targeted by several people tends to attract victim-blaming~\cite{Hand2021}.
+Furthermore, the victimization of famous people tends to attract sensational media coverage~\cite{Kang2022}.
 Therefore, victims are often under severe suppression~\cite{Hand2021,Kang2022}.

-Online harassment against celebrities and influencers also results in indirect negative effects.
-First, the sensationalized coverage of suicide of famous people increases mimicry of suicides (Werther effect)~\cite{Phillips1974,Kim2013} because such coverage evokes more negative emotions and feelings of social isolation than coverage of suicides of other victims~\cite{Rosen2018}.
-Second, observing online harassment encourages the aggressive behavior of observers~\cite{Bliuc2018,Yokotani2021}, and tempts them to justify their offensive behavior~\cite{Crandall2003}.
-Consequently, online harassment would escalate in intensity and frequency.
-Third, spreading negative information that damages victims' reputations, such as negative gossip and disinformation, severely affects their business~\cite{Sarna2017}.
-Fourth, the popularization of online harassment inhibits free expression and discussions of victims and other people~\cite{Chen2018}.
+Additionally, the anti-harassment actions taken by victims are often associated with several problems.
+Offenders typically circumvent blocking/muting accounts by creating new ones.
+The Internet is a vital tool for communication between famous people, such as celebrities and influencers, and their fans~\cite{Bulck2014}.
+Therefore, closing comment forms decreases communication opportunities with fans and impairs business.
+Actions against online harassment on other platforms (indirect harassment, e.g., harmful gossiping about victims) are limited~\cite{Sarna2017} and require complex legal procedures.
+Therefore, many victims are forced to accept online harassment.